benjaminbrindle/benjaminbrindle.github.io/_pages/coursework.md

 Topics in the theory, methods, and applications of machine learning from an explicitly statistical perspective.

 **EN.553.740: Machine Learning I** - Johns Hopkins University (Fall 2021) <br>
 Fundamental concepts of machine learning (such as generalization error, Bayes estimators and the bias vs. variance dilemma).
-Studies a collection of learning algorithms for classification and regression.
+A collection of learning algorithms for classification and regression.
 Linear and kernel regression, support vector machines, lasso, logistic regression, decision trees and neural networks.
 Includes background material on inner-product spaces, reproducing kernels and on optimization.

 **EN.553.730: Statistical Theory** - Johns Hopkins University (Fall 2021) <br>
 Distribution theory for statistics of normal samples, exponential statistical models, the sufficiency principle, least squares estimation, maximum likelihood estimation, uniform minimum variance unbiased estimation, hypothesis testing, the Neyman-Pearson lemma, likelihood ratio procedures, the general linear model, the Gauss-Markov theorem, simultaneous inference, decision theory, Bayes and minimax procedures, chi-square methods, goodness-of-fit tests, and nonparametric and robust methods.